POSYDON-code/POSYDON/docs/_source/components-overview/processing-pipeline.rst

 Post-process Grids
 ------------------

-After the MESA girds have finished, the important data needs to be extracted from them.
+After the MESA grids have finished, the important data needs to be extracted from them.

 `PSyGrid` object
 ~~~~~~~~~~~~~~~~